jaericho/jaericho.github.io/_posts/2021-12-19-Plex-Needed-A-Diet.md

 Afterwards, run the first command and you should see: `value="5"`.

 This will only affect newly generated thumbnails, so delete all the thumbnails in the library and regenerate them.

+Plex needs to add this as a user option by default.